French ex-president Nicolas Sarkozy found guilty of corruption | DW | 01.03.2021

 Judges on Monday found former French President Nicolas Sarkozy guilty of corruption after he tried to bribe a top lawyer with the promise of a job in Monaco.

-The ruling marks the first time in France's modern history that a former president has been convicted on corruption charges.
+The ruling marks the second time in France's modern history that a former president has been convicted on corruption charges.

 However, the court said Sarkozy can to request to be detained at home with an electronic bracelet.